gcreach2/smart-store-gunnarcreach/README.md

-# Smart Store Data Warehouse
+# **Smart Store Data Warehouse**

 This project implements a data warehouse for the Smart Store.
-It includes data preparation, schema design, database implementation, and unit testing to ensure data quality.
+It includes data preparation, schema design, database implementation, ETL processes, and unit testing to ensure data quality.
 The data warehouse supports business intelligence by organizing and transforming raw data into meaningful insights.

 ---

-## Project Structure
+## **Project Structure**

-The project is organized into the following structure:

 ```
 smart-store-gunnarcreach/